-If you want to start a profit making business, then you must find the right marketing avenues for your produces.
-A profitable farming business is not only growing the fruits but also getting the maximum value of the products.
+If you want to start a profit-making business, then you must find the right marketing avenues for your products.
+Profitable farming business is not only growing the fruits but also getting the maximum value of the products.

 Economic Importance Of Orange Cultivation

-Citrus industry in India is the third largest fruit industry of the country after mango and banana.
+The citrus industry in India is the third-largest fruit industry in the country after mango and banana.
 India ranks ninth among top orange producing countries.
-In addition, the country contributes around 3% to the world’s total orange production.
+In addition, the country contributes around 3% of the world’s total orange production.
 However, India exports only 1.72% of the country’s production in the global market.

 Apart from the fresh fruit and juice consumption, orange is an essential item for the food processing industry.
 Different types of processed foods include packaged fruit juice, squash, jam, jelly, and marmalade.
 In addition, orange peels are important ingredients in some of the Chinese cuisine.